Trypanosoma rangeli

 Trypanosoma rangeli is a species of hemoflagellate excavate parasites of the genus Trypanosoma.
 Although infecting a variety of mammalian species in a wide geographical area in Central and South America, this parasite is considered non-pathogenic to these hosts.
-T. rangeli is transmitted by bite of infected triatomine bugs of the Reduviidae family, commonly known as barbeiro, winchuka (vinchuca), chinche, pito ou chupão.
+T. rangeli is transmitted by bite of infected triatomine bugs of the Reduviidae family, commonly known as barbeiro, winchuka (vinchuca), chinche, pito or chupão.
+The only triatomine insects that T. rangeli is able to produce infective forms in are those from the genus Rhodnius.

 The genome was published in September 2014.